pfheatwole/thesis/source/foil_geometry.rst

    \end{bmatrix}

 Next, the airfoil must be scaled.
 By convention, airfoil geometries are normalized to a unit chord, so the section geometry defined by the airfoil must be scaled by the section chord :math:`c`.
-Writing the points in terms of scaled airfoil coordinates:
+Writing the points in terms of relative position vectors defined in the foil coordinate system produces:

 .. math::
    :label: profile points in airfoil coordinates